COVID-19 business information

 Visit ESD's benefit charge relief page for more information.

 How does the Protecting Nonprofits from Catastrophic Cash Flow Strain Act of 2020 (Protecting Nonprofits Act) improve implementation of the applicable reimbursement?

 The Protecting Nonprofits Act provides flexibility to States so that reimbursable employers do not have to pay the full cost of benefits upfront to then receive relief.

 Visit ESD's webpage for reimbursable employers.

 Business.wa.gov: Small Business Guidance

 Federal and national

 - US Chamber of Commerce: Small business guide, workplace tips and more.

-- US Small Business Administration: Disaster loans, debt relief, and more.
+- US Small Business Administration: PPP program, disaster loans and more.